Discover your best options

 No gymnasium

-Brooklyn Lab Charter School is a serious, nurturing place where children become articulate and confident young adults.
+Brooklyn Lab Charter School is a serious, nurturing place where children become confident young adults.
 It offers an unusual level of personal attention and a curriculum that combines traditional academics with afterschool enrichment classes such as dance, basketball, art, video editing and robotics.
 Unlike some charter schools, Brooklyn Lab does a good job with children with special needs, who make up one-quarter of the student body.
 It also admits children mid-year.

 Founded as a middle school in 2014, the school won a $10 million grant in a nationwide contest sponsored by the Emerson Collective, the philanthropic organization attached to Apple Inc., to open a high school in 2017.